MMCNJUPT/WOAD/README.md

 This repository contains the source codes and data for our paper reviewed in Nature Communications:

-For all version details and readme files, please refer to each subfolder.

 ## 1. Data collection and pre-processing

 You can access all the data and source codes from [Google Drive Link](https://drive.google.com/file/d/1wmSLaWwfrAhYCl45vA9duIuWpEkHk4q8/view?usp=sharing)

 ### Installation
-Environment:
 * Windows 11
 * Gcc 9.4.0
 * G++ 9.4.0